dicarlo2/ScalaEquals/README.md

 • For any non-null value x, x.equals(null) should return false.

 Additionally, using `ScalaEquals.hash` will guarantee that `hashCode()` is always consistent with `equals`.
-In the documentation, anywhere `ScalaEquals.equal` is seen it is assumed that `ScalaEquals.equalAllVals` also applies, unless otherwise stated.
+In the documentation and in this README, anywhere `ScalaEquals.equal` is seen it is assumed that `ScalaEquals.equalAllVals` also applies, unless otherwise stated.

 ## How To Use